Published in Living

 Eligibility for Healthcare

 To access healthcare services in Canada, you must be a resident of the province or territory where you are seeking care.
 New immigrants and temporary residents may have to wait a certain period before they are eligible for provincial health coverage.
 It’s important to check with your local health authority for specific eligibility requirements.
+Understanding the specific provincial health care system when moving to a new province is crucial to avoid gaps in coverage for essential services like prescription drugs and physiotherapy.

-Finding a Doctor
+Finding a Doctor and Physician Services

 Finding a doctor in Canada can be a straightforward process if you know where to look.
 Here are some steps to help you find a healthcare provider: